ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/owners/retrieve.rst

 Retrieving a Single Owner
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve information about a specific owner, you can add the id to the end of the query as shown below:
+To retrieve information about a specific Owner, you can add the ID to the end of the query as shown below:

 .. code::